gobugger/OSSM-ALT-Edition/README.md

 ## BOM:

-A comprehensive BOM with descriptions and links has been uploaded as a CSV in this repository.
+A comprehensive BOM with descriptions and links can be found [here](Assembly Info/BOM OSSM ALT.csv).
 However, the parts below are everything you need for building this complete version:

 | Part           | Description                                              | Costs |
 | -------------- | -------------------------------------------------------- | ----- |